1 Week Pregnant

 During the first week of pregnancy there’s no major development of the baby, other than the egg leaving the ovary and traveling to the fallopian tubes.
 You’re not actually pregnant at this time, since conception itself doesn’t happen until about two weeks after your period ends.
 Still, this week is included in the pregnancy calendar to help the doctor calculate the first day of your last monthly menstrual cycle.
 It’s from this day that the nine-month cycle (or 40 weeks in medical terms) is calculated, and your EDD (expected due date) is determined.

 Once the egg is fertilized, the cells begin to divide over the next seven to ten days.
 During the first week the “baby” is called a blastocyte.
 You can break the blastocyte into two parts — the external part of this blastocyte will become the placenta, and the internal part will be the embryo during the second week of pregnancy.
 If more than one egg gets released and fertilized, multiple zygotes may form.
-The zygotes have 46 chromosomes, an equal number from each parent, and the chromosomes have genetic material in them that determine the baby’s sex, hair color, features, skin color, height, eye color, and personality traits.
+The zygotes have 46 chromosomes, an equal number from each parent, and the chromosomes have genetic material in them that determine the baby’s sex, hair color, features, skin color, height, and eye color.

 Pregnancy Week 1 Tips